iRAFEEK/su26-ai301-contribution/README.md

 - Key commits: `8cd7ff6` (final; +9/−4 across 2 files).
 - Approach decisions: reused the existing `encodeURL` pattern; validated the encoded value directly to avoid double-encoding.

+### Key Design Decision

+The fix wraps the callback URL read at line 107 with `IdentityManagementEndpointUtil.encodeURL()` before HTML-attribute encoding — matching the identical pattern already applied in the sibling file `self-registration-username-request.jsp:116`.
+The choice of this utility over Java's `URLEncoder.encode()` directly was deliberate: `URLEncoder.encode(url, "UTF-8")` encodes the entire string including URL structure delimiters (`?`, `=`, `&`), producing an unusable blob rather than a valid URL. `encodeURL()` scopes encoding to query parameter values only, preserving URL structure.

+### Edge Cases and Alternatives Considered

+**Alternative 1: Fix at the server-side validation layer.**
+Rather than encoding at the JSP read site, malformed callbacks (those with raw JSON) could be rejected at the server.
+Rejected: this would break valid callbacks from callers that don't know encoding is required at this layer, and it treats the symptom rather than the root cause.
+The correct fix is encoding at the point of reading, not blocking at the point of validation.

+**Alternative 2: Apply encoding client-side via JavaScript.**
+A `<script>` block could reconstruct the "Sign in" `href` using `encodeURIComponent()` at click time.
+Rejected: this page is entirely server-rendered with no client-side JavaScript over the link element.
+Introducing a JS layer to handle encoding would be a scope expansion beyond the issue boundaries, and server-side encoding is cleaner and more reliable anyway.

+**Alternative 3: Fix at the callback generation layer upstream.**
+The cleanest systemic fix would encode the `claims` JSON at the point where the `callback` URL is first assembled — the servlet or filter that issues the self-registration redirect.
+This would prevent malformed callbacks from entering the JSP layer at all.
+Rejected for this PR: it requires tracing and modifying multiple entry points across the codebase.
+The minimal, targeted fix at the JSP read site matches the project's established pattern (`username-request.jsp:116`) and is the change most likely to be reviewed and merged quickly.

+**Double-encoding edge case (critical):**
+The first implementation also applied `getURLEncodedCallback()` in the validation block at lines 194–199.
+CodeRabbit flagged a double-encoding risk: if the incoming `callback` already contains percent-encoded characters, a second pass through `encodeURL()` re-encodes the `%` sign itself (`%7B` → `%257B`).
+I verified this against the `isValidMultiOptionURI()` source — the function validates only scheme, host, and path, making it safe to call on an already-encoded URL.
+Removed `getURLEncodedCallback()` from the validation block in commit `8cd7ff6` to eliminate the double-encoding path.
+CodeRabbit re-reviewed and confirmed the issue resolved.

+**Null/empty callback edge case:**
+`request.getParameter("callback")` returns `null` when the parameter is absent.
+The existing null check at line 194 guards against this before the callback reaches `encodeURL()`, so there is no NPE risk.
+When `callback` is an empty string, `encodeURL()` returns an empty string cleanly, and the link renders with an empty `href` — the same behavior as before the fix.

+---

 ## Pull Request

 **PR Link:** https://github.com/wso2/identity-apps/pull/10382